Izabela88/walkers-website/README.md

      - #### **Organization of functionality and content**

-        - Header: Logo and a collapsible menu with navigational links
+        - Header: Logo and a collapsible menu with navigational links.
-        - Homepage: Question indicating the purpose of the page, button which directs to the search form
+        - Homepage: Question indicating the purpose of the page, button which directs to the search form.
+        - Find Petsitter: contains a form that should be used to search for a pet sitter.
-        - Join Us: Information on how to start advertising as a pet sitter
+        - Join Us: Information on how to start advertising as a pet sitter.
-        - About: Information about the site owner
+        - About: Information about the site owner.
-        - Contact: The form that allows users to send an inquiry to the owner of the website
+        - Contact: The form that allows users to send an inquiry to the owner of the website.
-        - Profile page: to display all the relevant information about a user
+        - Profile page: to display all the relevant information about a user.
+        - Register: Contains the form for register an account.
+        - Log in: Contains the form for log in into account.
-        - Footer: Links to social media, newsletter and site links
+        - Footer: Links to social media, newsletter and site links.

      - #### **Interaction design**